ferdium/ferdium-server/README.md

 Ferdi-server allows you to import your full Franz account, including all its settings.

-To import your Franz account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz account details. ferdi-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.
+To import your Franz account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz account details.
+Ferdi-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.

 ## Transferring user data